eltonsst/permutations/README.md

 The algorithm is composed by 3 functions:

 - **permutations**
-  this function uses for-comprehension to generate the recursion tree needed to generate the permutations.
+  this function uses the for-comprehension to generate the recursion tree needed to generate the permutations.

 - **interleave1** and **interleave2** inserts the given element to all possible positions of the list.